MikeMurf/Project-2/README.md

 <img width="148" alt="image" src="https://user-images.githubusercontent.com/92240890/159849787-e7925684-92f0-4ff3-98cd-2a79ffecfaa2.png">

 9. Covid-19 Database Description

 The key to the data base was to use the International Standards Organisation (iso_code: ISO 3166-1 alpha-3 – three-letter country code) henceforth referred to as “iso-code”, to create relationships between the tables.
 The “country-codes” table contains the “iso-code” and matching “country-name” for all countries covered by the “iso-code” and was generated during the Extraction phase of the project.
 The “covid-cases” table contains the basic cleansed data from the JHU Data Sets which form the basis of the global view of Covid-19 cases.
 The “vaccinations” table contains vaccination status from the Our World in data Vaccination data set.
-The “full_table” contains the complete set of data used to drive the visualisations for the project.
+The “full_covid_table” contains the complete set of data used to drive the visualisations for the project.

 10. Covid-19 Data Load:

 The data load phase of the assignment uses urls / wget downloads as API calls are not available for the datasets needed.
 The three JHU time series data sets are retrieved using this method.

 The Vaccination and Population data sets are downloaded from their respective sites as CSV files using the Pandas pd.read_csv function.

 The “create-covid-db” Jupyter Notebook transforms and cleanses the downloaded data and creates the “covid” database.